-Gospel, as we know it today, was originated in the 1930s from a mixture of spiritual, jazz and blues.
-It was primarily cultural, spiritual and commercial processes that have shaped the practice of African American church music to this day.
+Gospel, as we know it today, originated in the 1930s from a mixture of spiritual, jazz, and blues.
+It was primarily cultural, spiritual, and commercial processes that have shaped the practice of African American church music to this day.
 Today it is important to preserve these musical elements that come from that African-American heritage.
 Women have always played an important role in this kind of music.
 Gospel is the expression of African-American women's activism.
 How empowered the strong women of gospel music are, show their skills in handling multiple areas besides their big musical influence in their lives.
-In addition to their musical commitment, they have also taken on tasks and responsibilities in their families, in their communities and in the music industry, demonstrating that greatness in gospel music is the result of extraordinary abilities and various intertwined forms of work.
+In addition to their musical commitment, they have also taken on tasks and responsibilities in their families, in their communities, and in the music industry, demonstrating that greatness in gospel music is the result of extraordinary abilities and various intertwined forms of work.

 Through both creative and entrepreneurial activities, women paved the way for the creation of feminist musical culture.

 While Fanny Crosby was the "Queen of Gospel Song Writers", Mahalia Jackson (1911-1972) was the "Queen of Gospel Song".
 Mahalia Jackson was described by entertainer Harry Belafonte as "the single most powerful black woman in the United States".
-She was brought up in a strict religious atmosphere, later in her life, she refused to sing any but religious songs.
+She was brought up in a strict religious atmosphere, and later in her life, she refused to sing any but religious songs.
 "I sing God's music because it makes me feel free", Jackson once said about her choice of gospel, adding, "It gives me hope.
 With the blues, when you finish, you still have the blues.“ During her career, she recorded about 30 albums, eight of Jackson’s records sold more than a million copies each.

-A good example of an empowering family history in the gospel is Clara Ward (1924-1973), who performed together with Mahalia Jackson at New York's Carnegie Hall in 1950.
+A good example of empowering family history in the gospel is Clara Ward (1924-1973), who performed together with Mahalia Jackson at New York's Carnegie Hall in 1950.
 The group to which she belonged at the time was "The Famous Ward Singers", founded by her mother Gertrude.
 Gertrude took care of the performances and management of the singers, while Clara was responsible for the music.
 Besides her activities in the family trio, Clara made her first solo recordings at the age of 16.

 The history of gospel is marked by unique singers who became God's mouthpiece.

 Probably the most famous singer among them to this day is Aretha Franklin (1942-2018).
 Like so many other gospel singers, she comes from a religious background.
 Her father was a Baptist preacher, so she came into contact with music at an early age through her father, singing in the choir of her father's "New Bethel Baptist Church". „Let's start with the church.
 As you know, it's my background, it's a natural setting for me and it's definitely my roots.“she said about her religious background.
 1960 Aretha Franklin recorded her first pop album.
-Her number one hit "Respect" became the anthem of the African-American liberation and women's movement.
+Her number-one hit "Respect" became the anthem of the African-American liberation and women's movement.
 On 3 January 1987, she became the first woman to be inducted into the Rock and Roll Hall of Fame, which had been founded a year earlier.
-What an empowered women in music she was is also shown by the fact that she started her own record label at the age of 79.
+What an empowered woman in music she was is also shown by the fact that she started her own record label at the age of 79.

 "I think women and children and older people are the three least-respected groups in our society.“

-While the musical spectrum of Aretha Franklin also included R&B, jazz, pop and dance, Karen Clark Sheard devotes herself exclusively to gospel.
+While the musical spectrum of Aretha Franklin also included R&B, jazz, pop, and dance, Karen Clark Sheard devotes herself exclusively to the gospel.
 She too was, so to speak, born into the cradle of music.
 Her mother, Mattie Moss Clark was the musical director of the Church of God in Christ and had founded the Clark Conservatory of Music in Detroit.
 Her first album was an instant success, her second one, with a guest appearance by Missy Elliot, was to be an even greater success and so was the rest of her career.